Montana renewal guide

 The fine print is here.

-- Certificate of Existence or Certificate of Fact from the Montana Secretary of State
+- Certificate of Existence or Certificate of Fact — issued by the Montana Secretary of State

 *Disclaimer: This information is provided for general reference only and does not constitute legal advice.
-Always verify current requirements directly with the Montana Department of Labor & Industry.*
+Verify current requirements directly with the Montana Department of Labor & Industry.*

 Official links